volkamerlab/volkamerlab_org/README.md

 Contents for this website, built with Hugo, a static site generator, and deployed to netlify.com.

+This website is based on the [HTML5 Editorial](https://html5up.net/editorial) template.

 ## Request changes

 1. Fork and create a branch on your fork.
+2. Install `hugo` from package file on GitHub ([v0.65.3](https://github.com/gohugoio/hugo/releases/tag/v0.65.3)).
+   - Ubuntu: `hugo_extended_0.65.3_Linux-64bit.deb`
+   - Windows: `hugo_extended_0.65.3_Windows-64bit.zip`
+   - macOS: `hugo_extended_0.65.3_macOS-64bit.tar.gz`
-2. Install `hugo` ([v0.65.3](https://github.com/gohugoio/hugo/releases/tag/v0.65.3)) and run `hugo serve` on this directory while editing.
+3. Run `hugo serve` on this directory while editing.
 It will autoreload changes on `localhost:1313`.
-3. Add, commit, push and submit PR.
+4. Add, commit, push and submit PR.
 Netlify will create a deploy preview for you on the PR.
-4. Wait for review.
+5. Wait for review.

 ## Where to look for modifications